selfdual-brain/dexter-manual/source/06-dex-model.rst

 An account stores the following information:

  - current balance of tokens (per each coin)
- - current free balance of tokens (per each coin) - this is related to funds locking, see below
+ - current free balance of tokens (per each coin)
  - current balance of liquidity tokens (per market)
  - opened positions

+When a trader adds an order, the sell-coin amount gets locked so that it cannot be re-used in another order.

 Reserve
 -------